Dr Rachel van Duyvenbode

 -

 In September 2004, I joined the School of English after a previous position as an Associate Lecturer in English Literature at Manchester Metropolitan University (2003-2004).
-I was promoted to Senior University Teacher in 2015 on the strengths of my innovative classroom practice and was appointed Faculty Director of Equality, Diversity and Inclusion (EDI) for the Arts & Humanities in 2018.
+I was promoted to Senior University Teacher in 2015 on the strengths of my innovative classroom practice and was the first Faculty Director of EDI for the Arts & Humanities between 2018-2022.
+In 2020, I was awarded a personal Chair and appointed to Professor of Education and the Humanities.

-I have three young children and have worked part-time (0.6) throughout my professional career; combining academic practice with EDI staff development and university leadership.
+I have three young children and have worked part-time (0.6 FTE) throughout my professional career; combining academic practice with EDI learning & development and university leadership.

 - Research interests